Chapter 3: The Doctoral Degree

 To gain admission to a doctoral program, the student must be approved for admission both by the graduate faculty of the department or interdepartmental program and by the Graduate School.

-The Ph.D. requires at least three years of full-time study beyond the bachelor's degree, equivalent to at least 90 semester hours.
-The Ed.D. requires 94 hours beyond the baccalaureate.
-Both degrees require a dissertation representing at least 30 hours of research credit for a Ph.D. and 16 hours for an Ed.D.
+The Ph.D. requires at least three years of full-time study beyond the bachelor's degree, equivalent to at least 90 semester hours of course work and research credits.
+The Ed.D. requires 94 hours beyond the baccalaureate, including course work and research credits.
+Both degrees require a dissertation.
 Students who hold a master's degree may request transfer of up to 30 hours of that degree toward either doctoral degree (See section 3.D.6 below).
+Students who hold professional doctorate degrees (DVM, MD, JD, etc.) may transfer a maximum of 12 graduate credit hours from a professional doctorate degree toward either doctorate degree (See section 3.D.5c).
 The regulations governing supervisory and examining committees, preliminary and final examinations, and dissertations are the same for both degrees.

 A Ph.D. is awarded to candidates who have demonstrated unique ability as scholars and researchers as well as proficiency in communication.
 The degree also certifies that the candidate has displayed familiarity and understanding of the subject matter in the discipline and possesses the ability to make original contributions to knowledge.